Aquanty/rtd-hgs/docs/source/index.rst

 and whose centroids are within the rectangular block defined by the three ranges are chosen.

-| Note that if the plane defined by the three points is parallel to one
-  coordinate axis, the pre-processor will automatically use the ID of the plane parallel to that axis, and the user-defined plane ID will be ignored.
+Note that if the plane defined by the three points is parallel to one coordinate axis, the pre-processor will automatically use the ID of the plane parallel to that axis, and the user-defined plane ID will be ignored.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+Input instructions !
+Choose faces 3pt inclined plane
+''''''''''''''''''''''''''''''''''''''''''''''''''''

 Simulation Control Options
 --------------------------